Channel S

 The television station is based at Prestige House in Walthamstow, north-east London.
-It broadcasts programmes in Standard Bengali, Sylheti and a few in British English.
+It broadcasts programmes in Bengali, Sylheti and a few in British English.
 It is the first Bangladeshi channel to broadcast a significant content in Sylheti which has built up a loyal following among Bangladeshis in the United Kingdom, of whom the majority come from Sylhet.
 Since the launch of the channel in 2004 there has been bitter rivalry between Channel S and Bangla TV, with Channel S gaining rights to broadcast the Baishakhi Mela.
 A survey in the UK found Channel S was the most viewed Bengali TV channel in the UK.

 History

 On 16 December 2004, Channel S started to broadcast on Sky with a timesharing deal with ATN Global on channel 827.
 It was founded by a Bangladeshi businessmen based in London, Mahee Ferdous Jalil, who is also the owner of the car insurance company Prestige Auto Group.

 In March 2005, it moved to its own EPG channel 837 and started broadcasting 24 hours a day, 7 days a week, and then moved to channel 814.

 From 15 January 2006, it aired its programmes in Bangladesh and other countries of South Asia, South East Asia and the Middle East.
-From August 2006, Channel S acquired the rights to broadcast two of Bangladesh's prominent satellite channels, NTV (Bangladesh) and ATN Bangla.
+From August 2006, Channel S acquired the rights to broadcast two of Bangladesh's prominent satellite channels, NTV and ATN Bangla.
 These are also available on Sky channels 826 and 827 respectively (a few months later it had stopped broadcasting NTV, which became independent from Channel S).

 In October 2008, it acquired the rights to broadcast a popular Bangladeshi channel called, Channel i on channel 826.
-In May 2007, Channel S launch Islam4U – a channel dedicated to Islamic programmes (has stopped broadcasting since).
+In May 2007, Channel S launched Islam4U – a channel dedicated to Islamic programmes (has stopped broadcasting since).